PatrickMaiyer/Portapack_Wiki/Microphone-Transceiver.md

 Later on , thanks to many other great sw developpers , gradually it has been added many more nice functionalities (VOX control, Roger Beep,...) ,and improving it day by day ...
 And from Sept -2020, it was also added the support of multi  analogue mic  Modulation types in half duplex TX / RX, highly appreciated specially by all ham amateur radio community.
 Those mod types are widely used in LF, HF , VHF, 2m band ,  maritime communications ,airport airband communications,  UHF PMR446,...
-And since them we are currently supporting those following ones :
+And since them we are currently supporting those following ones  (valid from , [Nightly Release - 2022-10-17](https://github.com/eried/portapack-mayhem/releases/tag/nightly-tag-2022-10-17) onwards) :

 * Narrow band FM (NBFM),
 * Wide band FM (WBFM),